dimitris1208/Back-Up-Products-to-MySQL-from-Shopify/README.md

 - **Batch Processing**: Efficiently handles large product catalogs

 ## Limitations
-⚠️ **Note**: This script does **not** track inventory levels.
+⚠️ **Note**: This script does **not** track variants levels.
 Product inventory data is not synchronized or updated during the sync process.

 ## Requirements
 - Shopify API credentials